 The more I went through the discernment process, the more I felt that I was completely free and ready to accept whatever God was calling me to do.
 He slowly showed me the beauty of giving my life completely to Him in a chaste, poor and obedient life.
 His love was so overwhelming that I knew it was enough for me; I didn’t need the companionship of another human being to fill my heart.
 Jesus was able to give me a hundred times what I was looking for.

 My spiritual director and I both perceived that God was calling me to a special life of intimacy with Him.
 I discovered in my heart that my biggest desire was to be an instrument for many other young people to meet the Lord in their lives.
 I wanted to do for others what the Apostles of the Interior Life had done for me –bring me back to God.
 So, joyfully, I quit my accounting job and moved to Rome to join the Community.
 There I studied two years of Philosophy and three of Theology at the Pontifical University of St. John in Lateran.
 After graduation (June 2001) I received my first assignment: coming to the US to minister on college campuses.
-The Lord has blessed me with many beautiful experiences, as I was honored to help the students at the University of Illinois in Champaign/Urbana, at the University of Wisconsin in Madison, at Texas A&M University in College Station, and currently at the University of Kansas in Lawrence.
+The Lord has blessed me with many beautiful experiences, as I was honored to help the students at the University of Illinois in Champaign/Urbana, at the University of Wisconsin in Madison, at Texas A&M University in College Station, and at the University of Kansas in Lawrence.
+I then moved to Italy, where for two years I joined the sisters in doing ministry in Rome and throughout Italy.
+Starting in October 2017 I returned to Texas A&M to begin my second assignment in what is known as “Aggieland”.
 The more my life unravels, the more I see my dream coming true: leading many people to a deeper and more intimate relationship with God.